SFDO-Community-Sprints/Interactions-for-Student-Recruitment/Maintenance-Policy.md

 # Maintenance Policy

-The Maintenance Policy defines how decisions are made about what happens with the Student Recruitment Success Pack.
+The Maintenance Policy defines how decisions are made about what happens with the Interactions for Student Recruitment.
 It provides the process by which:

 * Future decisions of the project are made (i.e. Roadmap)
 * Issues are addressed